gustedeveloper/gustedeveloper/README.md

 ### 🤝 Notable Collaboration

-- **[QuickMock](https://quickmock.net/)** — I contributed to this open source project by Lemoncode, a tool designed to create low-fidelity wireframes in minutes.
+- **[QuickMock](https://quickmock.net/)** — I'm currently contributing to this open source project by Lemoncode, a tool designed to create low-fidelity wireframes in minutes.
 Ideal for capturing quick ideas and structuring interfaces effortlessly.

 ### 🚀 Personal Projects